ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-deploy-and-run-ballerina-programs.md

 $ ballerina run main.bal
 Hello, Ballerina !
 ```
-To explicitly specify a configuration file, use either the `--b7a.config.file` flag.
+To explicitly specify a configuration file, use the `--b7a.config.file` property.
 The path to the configuration file can be either an absolute or a relative path.
 ```bash
 $ ballerina run main.bal --b7a.config.file=path/to/conf/file/custom-config-file-name.conf
 Hello, Ballerina !